Select Page

 How often is call?

 There is minimal call.
 During the medicine rotation there is a night float service, so no call.
 On Pediatrics there will be some home call.
 Obstetrics and emergency room will be shift work.
-Other rotations, for example surgery and some of the subspecialties, may have home call, as well.
-There will be rare scheduled in-house call.
-The expectation os to only be in the hospital overnight when you’re actively involved in patient care and learning.

 Tell me about the area.